wavenet-be/Wavenet.Umbraco.SlotCopy/README.md

 ### Synchronisation
-When everything is set up, you simply make a request on your staging slot: https://your-staging-website/umbraco/wavenet/slotcopy/sync and it will return the number of items copied from source to target.
+When everything is set up, you simply make a request on your staging slot: https://your-staging-website/umbraco/wavenet/slotcopy/sync and it will show the synchronisation progress.
 If you run the same on production, it will reject the request with a 404 (check based on `UmbracoSlotCopy::ServerToSync`)

 ### Integration / Build Server